 Stable and safe environmental protection.

-We were first in Sweden to offer our customers a roof frame hatch (tongue and groove hatch) that was type-approved for strength grade C14.
-The hatch is sold under the name Derome Hatch.
+Derome was the first manufacturer in Sweden to offer customers a roof board (tongue and groove board) which is type-approved by RISE* for strength grade C14.
+The roof board is marketed as the Derome Roof Board.

-Our roof frame hatches are type-approved for C14 (∫mk=14 MPa), thereby easily meeting the strength requirements demanded by the industry.
+Our roof boards are type-approved for C14 (∫mk=14 MPa), thereby easily meeting the strength requirements demanded by the industry.
 The lowest strength values described in current standards are for strength grade C14 (∫mk=14 MPa).
 When designers do not specify a strength grade they generally assume the lowest values.
-This means you can feel confident in using the type-approved Derome Hatch.
-For choice of thickness of the Derome Hatch, eaves overhang and a stability calculation, consult the designer of the building.
+This means you can feel confident in using the type-approved Derome Roof Board.
+For choice of thickness of the Derome Roof Board, eaves overhang and a stability calculation, consult the designer of the building.

 A product that is approved and inspected during manufacture meets the requirements specified in applicable Swedish laws and regulations.
 Type approval means that the product's characteristics have been verified via tests at a competent test body or on the basis of calculations.
 The manufacturing process has been subject to inspection for the purposes of quality assurance.
 Inspection means that the manufacturer has systematised and documented the manufacturing process, thereby resulting in fewer defects and lower costs.